caprenter/bingley-music-town/README.md

     bundle exec jekyll pagemaster venues
     ## OR with docker:
+    docker exec -it jekyll /bin/bash -c 'bundle exec jekyll pagemaster venues'
+    ## Our container is not normall called 'jekyll'!
-    docker exec -it jekyll /bin/bash -c 'bundle exec jekyll pagemaster venues' docker exec -it bingleymusictown-jekyll-1 /bin/bash -c 'bundle exec jekyll pagemaster venues'
+    docker exec -it bingleymusictown-jekyll-1 /bin/bash -c 'bundle exec jekyll pagemaster venues'

 This command will generate markdown for views for each item in the collection under ./_{collection name}